 By “frequent”* it is implied that grades are reversed for 10 to 15 feet or more, then “rolled” back over to resume descents, placed every 20 to 50 or more feet depending on grade and soil (see below).
 In lieu of reversals, sections of trail (10-15+ ft long) where the grade is less than the out slope can also be used to move water off the trail, e.g. running trail slope 3%, side slope 7%(hillside), and tread out slope 5%.

-Rough grades should be laid out near 10% or less to give some room for dealing with reroutes to cope with unexpected issues like bed rock, and seeps etc. Clinometers are good for fast rough grade layouts and flagging.
-Then a cheaper and more accurate tool for fine-tuning rough layouts and small reversals can be used– the M Level.
+Rough grades should be laid out near 10%, or less really, to give some room for dealing with reroutes to cope with unexpected issues like bed rock, and seeps etc. Clinometers are good for fast rough grade layouts and flagging.
+Then a cheaper and more accurate tool for fine-tuning rough flagged layouts and reversals can be used like a 50 or 100 inch straight edge with a level on it, a SmartTool level, or M Level.

 Soil erosion off trails causes turbidity and affects fish and aquatic life.